-Land degradation and pollution New land opportunities need to be sourced in appropriate locations and where optimum planning consents can be obtained.
-In London when remediating contaminated land, protecting the asset during construction in high density locations carries high levels of risk and reward.
+opportunities need to be sourced in appropriate locations and where optimum planning consents can be obtained.
+In London, when remediating contaminated land, protecting the asset during construction in high density locations carries high levels of risk and reward.

 A robust land appraisal process ensures each project is financially viable (as tested via an Investment Committee) and consistent with the Group's strategy.
-Through the application of our ISO 45001:2018 and ISO14001:2015 systems, land degradation and pollution incidents are managed.
+Through the application of our ISO45001:2018 and ISO14001:2015 systems, land degradation and pollution incidents are managed.

-The Group continues to receive design awards for its placemaking and regeneration activities.
+The Group continues to receive design awards for its placemaking and regeneration activities

 Being a brownfield developer limits our impacts compared to peers who develop in greenfield locations.
 Through the application of our quality management systems we aim to thoroughly remediate and regenerate highly urbanised locations by employing climate mitigation, adaptation and resilience strategies.
-All sites are registered to the Considerate Constructors Scheme, whereby we have achieved an average score of 42/50 which compares favourably with 2020:41/50 score and our peers' performance.
+All sites are registered to the Considerate Constructors Scheme, whereby we have achieved an average score of 42/50, which compares favourably with our peers' performance.